AliAzizifar77/DeepLearning_Project/README.md

 * share_train : Train shared encoders using the **sdim_runner.sh** configuration.
 * exclusive_train : Train the exclusive encoders using the **edim_runner.sh** configuration.
 * board : Launch the mlflow monitoring windows on localhost.

+**Conclusion:**

+This repository provides the code and scripts to train and evaluate shared and exclusive representations using mutual information estimation on the DSprites dataset.
+The proposed models' performance metrics are provided for comparison against ideal values, highlighting areas for potential improvement.